ansible/ansible/docsite/rst/playbooks_acceleration.rst

 .. versionadded:: 1.3

+.. note:

+   Are you running Ansible 1.5 or later?
+If so, you may not need accelerate mode due to a new feature called "SSH pipelining"

+   For users on 1.5 and later, accelerate mode only makes sense if you are (A) are managing from an Enterprise Linux 6 or earlier host and still are on paramiko, or (B) can't enable TTYs with sudo as described in the pipelining section of ref:`intro_configuration`.

+   If you can use it, the pipelining feature in Ansible reduces the amount of files transferred over the wire, making everything much more efficient.
+If you can enable pipelining in ansible.cfg, it is preferable to accelerate mode in most cases and requires fewer moving parts.
+Accelerate mode remains around in support of EL6 control machines and other constrained environments.

 While OpenSSH using the ControlPersist feature is quite fast and scalable, there is a certain small amount of overhead involved in using SSH connections.
 While many people will not encounter a need, if you are running on a platform that doesn't have ControlPersist support (such as an EL6 control machine), you'll probably be even more interested in tuning options.